Mintbase/Grants-Program/applications/vera_defi.md

 [Video Demo](https://on-chain.io/media/veradefidemo1.mp4)

 ### Ecosystem Fit
-We are not aware of another project doing DeFi in the Polkadot ecosystem that also aims to link to real world assets.
+We are not aware of another project doing DeFi in the Mintbase ecosystem that also aims to link to real world assets.
 ## Team :busts_in_silhouette:

 ### Team members